Checklist for updating your web pages

 - Read the content guidelines and write or revise content according to your content plan.

-- Create a Word document (or google docs or similar) for each page.
-Use the content page template (DOCX 40.03KB) and complete the approvals checklist in the template.
+- Create a shared Word or Google doc or similar for each page.
+Use the content page template Word version (DOCX 40.03KB) or Google doc version and complete the approvals checklist in the template.

 - Conduct regular meetings to track progress according to deadlines and address any issues that arise.

 - The sub-editor conducts a structural edit in the Word or Google document saved in your shared folder structure.

 - Liaise with the content owner and subject matter experts to discuss any major changes.

 - Where possible, test the content with the intended user or the closest equivalent to that user.

 - The project manager coordinates approvals for all content.

 - Document approvals in Word template, saved in the shared folder structure.

 - Communicate any requested changes with content authors/editor.